 New chairman’s message

-At the autumn general meeting in October, Robert Charles stood down after seven years as chairman and was succeeded by James Geffen, who has had a long association with the club with his sons Freddie and Tom having made their way through the colts section to the senior teams.
+At the autumn general meeting in October, Robert Charles stood down after seven years as chairman and was succeeded by James Geffen, who has had a long association with the club with his sons Freddie and Tom having made their way through the Juniors section to the senior teams.

 He has sent this message to club members: